GodGreg/TestSuite/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 Usage: ./testSuite SuiteFile Executable

-SuiteFile: Contains all the names of your tests (strings) seperated by whitespace (Example: test1 test2 test3)
+SuiteFile: Contains all the names of your tests (strings) separated by whitespace (Example: test1 test2 test3)

 Executable: Your compiled program